pathunstrom/makinggames/pytennessee-2019/05-input-polling.md

 * hitting the close button on the window *'*

 Usually, you can extend the input events with your own to note things like enemies dying or points being accumulated.
+This is usually how you collect information for things like achievements.

 There's two major strategies to interacting with an event system as I mentioned earlier and we'll cover event polling first.